aimeos/prisma/README.md

 }
 ```

 The subscription resolver filters by `conversationId` and returns `$event['text']`.
-Subscriptions need a driver (Pusher, Laravel Reverb or graphql-sse); for long answers, dispatch the `chat()` call from a queued job so the mutation returns immediately.
+Subscriptions need a driver (Pusher, Laravel Reverb or graphql-sse); for long answers, dispatch the `stream()` call from a queued job so the mutation returns immediately.

 ### structure